 Stabilization of disturbed areas

 Stabilize areas disturbed by construction in accordance with the planned use of the facility.
-Use the criteria in NRCS CPS Critical Area Planting (Code 342) to establish vegetation.
-If establishment of vegetation is precluded by site conditions, use the criteria in NRCS CPS Mulching (Code 484), as appropriate.
+Use the criteria in Iowa NRCS CPS Critical Area Planting (Code 342) to establish vegetation.
+If establishment of vegetation is precluded by site conditions, use the criteria in Iowa NRCS CPS Mulching (Code 484), as appropriate.

 Troughs and Tanks